shadow-1310/obsedian_notes/98-validate binary search tree.md

 - understand BST
 	- all right subtree values will be more not only the immediate child
 - think in terms of lower and upper bound of each node
+- no need to check if left or right child exists before calling
+	- as base condition will take care if they are also Null

 #### code snippet
 ```python